 In a lot of this blog I have been pushing for the use of containers as an “application execution environment”.
 You only put the minimal necessary stuff inside the container, treat them as immutable images, never login to them… the sort of thing that’s perfect for 12 factor application.
 However there are other ways of using containers.
 The other main version is to treat a container as a light-weight VM.
-Sometimes this is called “OS container” because you’ve got a complete OS (except the kernel) here, and you treat it as if it was an OS.

 A phrase you might hear around cloud computing is lift and shift.
 In this model you effectively take your existing application and move it, wholesale, into a cloud environment such as Amazon EC2.
 There’s no re-architecting of the application; there’s no application redesign.
 This make it very quick and very easy to move into the cloud.
 It’s not much different to a previous p2v (physical to virtual) activity that companies performed when migration to virtual servers (eg VMware ESX).

 Building a secure web application has multiple layers to it.
 In previous posts I’ve spoken about some design concepts relating to building a secure container for your app, and hinted that some of the same concepts could be used for building VMs as well.
 You also need to build secure apps.
 OWASP is a great way to help get started on that.
 I’m not going to spend much time on this blog talking about application builds beyond some generics because I’m not really a webdev.